Rinash-Ahamed/deendirection/README.md

 ---

-## 🔔 Notification Tone
+## 🔔 Notifications & Alerts

-Notifications use a respectful, calm tone:

-- *"It is time for Salah.
-May Allah accept your prayer."*
+Alerts are designed to be respectful and reliable:

-- *"The time for Fajr has arrived.
-May your prayer be accepted."*
+- **Native Push Notifications:** "Time for Fajr.
+May your prayer be accepted."

-Never pushy or promotional.
+- **Custom Audio:** Upload your own audio file (up to 2MB) stored safely offline.
+- **Web Audio Fallback:** A clean, 5-second programmatic beep sequence if no custom sound is selected.
+- **Selective Muting:** Toggle alerts on or off for specific prayers directly from the Settings page.

 ---